 Write and Cut Cricut Video Tutorial

-Please let me know if you have any questions after you watch the video at the top of the post.Thank you for stopping by and make sure to check back in for my next tutorial on how to make knockout text in design space.
+Please let me know if you have any questions after you watch the video at the top or side of the post about the writing feature (it moves around!).
+Make sure to turn on your volume to listen to the explanations.

 Have a creative day!